Alan Ward (judge): Early life and education

 Ward was born and raised in South Africa and practised as an Attorney of the Supreme Court (solicitor), occasionally being instructed by Nelson Mandela and Oliver Tambo.
 In 1961, he moved to England to take a second degree, reading law at Cambridge.

 Legal career

 He was called to the bar (Gray's Inn) in 1964, becoming a bencher in 1988, and was made a Queen's Counsel in 1984.
 Ward was appointed a High Court judge on 5 October 1988.
 He was assigned to the Family Division and given the customary knighthood.
 On 13 February 1995, he was appointed a Lord Justice of Appeal.
 He reached mandatory retirement on 15 February 2013.

 Notable rulings

 Separating conjoined twins

 In 2000, Ward, together with Lord Justice Brooke and Lord Justice Walker (now Lord Walker of Gestingthorpe) made the decision to separate conjoined twins Gracie and Rosie Attard, refusing their parents' appeal, despite the fact the weaker twin (Rosie) would certainly die.
 After the surgery, Rosie died and Gracie Attard survived and returned to her native Malta.
+This case was one of the inspirations for Ian McEwan's book The Children Act, and Alan Ward acted as an advisor during the production of the movie version.